 When you apply for food stamps in person, you can pick up the correct form and fill it out as you wait.
 To save time, you may wish to print and complete the GA food stamp application form ahead of time instead.

-You may look at your food stamp application status by logging into your benefit portal account.
-If you did not apply online, it is also possible to call the DFCS directly to ask about your application.
+You may look at your food stamp application status by logging into your benefit portal account if you applied online.
+If you applied by mail or in person, it is also possible to call the DFCS directly to ask about your application.

-Before you check status of SNAP application materials, note that most forms are processed within 30 days or less.
+Before you check the status of your SNAP application, note that most forms are processed within 30 days or less.
 If the DFCS determines that you have extremely limited income or resources, your application may be processed in as little as seven days.

 Georgia Food Stamp Interview Process